My Render Experience

 What I Learned

-Even though I couldn't interpret everything I saw (like the build logs), I realized that's part of the beauty of Render — it hides complexity while still being transparent enough for people who do want to look under the hood.
+Even though I couldn't interpret everything I saw (like the build logs), I didn't have to.
+Render hides the complexity you don't need to see — like not needing to know what's going on behind the light switch to turn on the light — while still being transparent enough for people who doneed to know.

 From a product marketing perspective, that's an important balance: clear for beginners, powerful for pros.